-2021's Multifaith Service for Peace, in collaboration with the Princeton University Chapel, will be held on Sunday, November 14.
+2021's Multifaith Service for Peace, in collaboration with the Princeton University Chapel, will be held at 11:00 AM on Sunday, November 14.

 It is free to attend.
 There will be an opportunity for a free-will offering, benefiting the Peace Action Education Fund, our tax-deductible arm.
 You can contribute at your leisure by clicking here.

 Our preacher this year will be Sister Simone Campbell, a renowned social justice advocate.
-Religious News Service recently listed her as one of the most influential faith leaders on President-elect Joe Biden.
+Religious News Service recently listed her as one of the most influential faith leaders on President Joe Biden.

 Sister Simone Campbell is the Executive Director of NETWORK, a national Catholic social justice lobby focused on economic justice, immigration reform, healthcare, peacemaking and ecology.